Aileen Cannon: Federal judicial service

 In June 2019, the office of Senator Marco Rubio indicated to Cannon that he was considering her for the United States district judge position.
 Cannon expressed interest that month and subsequently was interviewed by representatives for Senator Rubio and Senator Rick Scott, as well as White House and Justice Department legal officials.

 On May 21, 2020, at age 39, Cannon was nominated by President Donald Trump to serve as a United States district judge of the United States District Court for the Southern District of Florida.
 She was nominated to the seat left vacant by Judge Kenneth Marra, who assumed senior status on August 1, 2017.
 The American Bar Association rated Cannon as "Qualified" for the position.
 The American Bar Association required at least 12 years of law practice as one of their approval criteria, and Cannon met that standard.
 While being vetted by the Senate Judiciary Committee, Cannon described her judicial philosophy as originalist and textualist.

 On July 29, 2020, a hearing was held before the United States Judiciary Committee.
 Law360 reported that Cannon "avoided scrutiny" during her July 2020 Senate confirmation hearing as the senators "took it easy" on her.
 The hearing featured five judicial nominees, with Republican senators focused on questioning J. Philip Calabrese and Democratic senators focused on questioning Toby Crouse.
 Afterward, Democratic senators sent Cannon many follow-up questions to answer.

 On September 17, 2020, her nomination was reported out of committee by a 16–6 vote.
 On November 12, 2020, the United States Senate invoked cloture on her nomination by a 57–21 vote.
 Later that day, Cannon was confirmed by a 56–21 vote.
 She received her commission on November 13, 2020.

 In May 2024, NPR reported that Cannon had violated internal judiciary rules and federal ethics law when she did not timely disclose that in 2021 and 2022, she was privately reimbursed when attending two legal seminars ("Sage Lodge Colloquium") at a luxury resort in Montana organized by George Mason University, and only disclosed it when NPR enquired about the matter; Cannon's court clerk responded by blaming the missing information on "inadvertent" technical issues.
 Cannon was reimbursed by the university's Antonin Scalia Law School, which has been described by The New York Times as an intended paragon of "conservative legal scholarship and influence".

 According to ABC News, Cannon's name was on a list of possible candidates for United States Attorney General if Donald Trump was victorious in the 2024 presidential election.
+She is a possible contender for nomination to the United States Supreme Court if a vacancy on the Court occurs during the second presidency of Donald Trump.